GerritCodeReview/plugins_multi-site/setup_local_env/README.md

 The environment is composed by:

 - 2 gerrit instances deployed by default in /tmp
-- 1 kafka node and 1 zookeeper node
+- 1 zookeeper node
+- 1 Broker node (either kafka or kinesis)
 - 1 HA-PROXY

 ## Requirements